 Thursday, October 27, 7 p.m.: Sociology of Horror

 Join the Sociology Club for the third annual Sociology of Horror movie night and discussion with advanced doctoral candidate, Todd Fuist.
 The event will be in the Sullivan Center Galvin Auditorium.
 Refreshments will be provided.
 What better way to get in the Halloween spirit than watching a horror movie with the Sociology Club?
 This event is open to all members of the LUC community.

-In the spring of 2006, the Sociology club formed the Student Life Work Group to examine student opinion of social spaces on campus.
+- Formed the Student Life Work Group to examine student opinion of social spaces on campus.
 This was fueled by Loyola's plans to build an Information Commons over the Jesuit Residence lawn without polling the general student population on their opinions and needs.
-In addition, given the understanding of what undergraduates desire on college campuses, discussed by Rebekah Nathan in her book, My Freshman Year, it was concluded that the Club needed to investigate how Loyola's campuses spaces were perceived by students.
-Other readings the Club engaged in were, Christopher Alexander, The Pattern Language and William Whyte, The City.
-In addition, we also examined data from Loyola University's Campus Plan.

-April 27th, Thursday, 7:00pm, Cudahy Library 318, the Sociology Club will be showing the film BURN!
-(1970) by Gillo Pontecorvo (The film maker of The Battle of Algiers) staring Marlon Brando as a secret agent sent to an island in the 1800s to stir up opposition to colonial occupiers among the native population.
-A brief discussion will follow on colonialism and imperialism.
+- Showed the film BURN!
+(1970) by Gillo Pontecorvo (The film maker of The Battle of Algiers) starring Marlon Brando as a secret agent sent to an island in the 1800s to stir up opposition to colonial occupiers among the native population.